Jennie Planer '08

+Jennie Planer graduated from CSB in 2008 with a degree in Music Education.
 Jennie is currently a band director for grades 5-12 in the Crosby-Ironton District — a very passionate one at that.
-That's why it's rather suprising that when she first started college, she was a biology major with a minor in music.
+That's why it's rather surprising that when she first started college, she was a biology major with a minor in music.

 When she started to teach lessons, she knew she was on the right career path.